February 14, 2025

 Palo Alto is often considered the gold standard in firewalls, and I can see why.
 It offers some of the most advanced security features on the market while maintaining strong automation, deep visibility, and zero trust enforcement.

-One of my favorite aspects of Palo Alto firewalls is their ease of integration with cloud environments.
+One of users' favorite aspects of Palo Alto firewalls is their ease of integration with cloud environments.
 If you’re working with AWS, Azure, or Google Cloud, Palo Alto makes it easy to enforce security policies across hybrid and multi-cloud environments with either the VM-Series or Cloud NGFW.

 This means a network administrator can write security policies based on actual applications, not just network rules, making it much easier to block evasive threats that try to bypass traditional firewalls using non-standard ports or tunneling techniques.
 I think this makes a huge difference in how admins manage security.